bubububuinen/Chat-app/SECURITY.md

 | 1.01.x  | :x:                |
 | 1.0x    | :x:                |

-## Reporting a Vulnerability
+:warning: ## Reporting a Vulnerability :warning:

-Report any bug, leak or possible hacking chance to the owner IMMEDIATENELY!
+Report any Bug, Leak or possible Vulnerability to the owner IMMEDIATENELY!